arkency/posts/posts/2017-08-27-testing-deprecations-warnings-with-rspec.md

 Obviously, we could debate whether this kind of a feature (deprecations) deserves the tests.
 It's a hard question and not easy to answer.
 We should probably decide whether the new tests make our further work harder.

-One thing which we follow from the beginning of the project is to have 100% mutation coverage to ensure the quality and to encourage the contributors to follow the TDD techniques.
+One thing which we follow from the beginning of the project is [to have 100% mutation coverage](http://blog.arkency.com/2015/04/why-i-want-to-introduce-mutation-testing-to-the-rails-event-store-gem/) to ensure the quality and to encourage the contributors to follow the TDD techniques.
 RailsEventStore is a tool on which serious projects rely on and we want to ensure that it works the best possible way.

+PS.
+Don’t know how to start with DDD in your Rails app?
+Join our Rails/DDD workshop in [Berlin](http://blog.arkency.com/ddd-training/) or in [London](http://blog.arkency.com/domain-driven-rails-workshop-london/).
+Also, there's a new book which we have recently released: [Domain-Driven Rails](http://blog.arkency.com/domain-driven-rails/)